Secondary schools and colleges

 We hope to inspire secondary school and college students - through discover days, explore days, science events and more - to pursue computer science as a study and career path.

-Our discover days are designed for students interested in undertaking a degree course in computer science, giving them a chance to experience our teaching, explore the University campus and School of Computer Science facilities.
+Our discover days are designed for students interested in undertaking a degree course in computer science, giving them a chance to experience our teaching, explore the University campus and Department of Computer Science facilities.
 It will also allow them to meet and talk to current students.

 Because computer science at The University of Manchester is a mathematical programming degree course, and the majority of these courses require an A-level in Mathematics, this day is best suited to students studying this qualification.